Fact Sheets And Publications

 Composting Resources

 Composting is both an art and a science and it will take some practice to get comfortable with the composting process.
-The primary factors that affect composting are carbon to nitrogen ratio, temperature, oxygen, moisture, and pH.
-A detailed look at the composting process is available in the University of Maryland publication Composting Dead Birds (Murphy and Carr, 1991).
+The primary factors that affect composting are C:N ratio, temperature, oxygen, moisture, and pH.
+A detailed look at the composting process is available in the University of Maryland publication Composting Dead Birds (Murphy & Carr, 1991).

 Planning is key to any poultry operation.
 New poultry operations should have a nutrient management and biosecurity plan that addresses routine and catastrophic composting practices.
 During a catastrophic mortality loss, growers will need to manage a large number of mortalities in a short period of time.
 A comprehensive guide to composting a catastrophic loss is found in the University of Maryland publication Composting Catastrophic Event Poultry Mortalities (Carr et al., 1998).